PM-Notes/How-To-Github/README.md

 Acc Type | Differences
 ------------|---------------------------------------------
-GitHub Free | Less granular permissions and features GitHub Enterprise | More granular permissions and features
+GitHub Free | Less granular permissions and features GitHub Enterprise | More granular permissions and features, advanced reviewing.

 ## How to Access & Manage Git Repositories